rathod-tirth/Python/README.md

    - The `open()` function basically opens the file.
 Before performing any operation on the file like reading or writing first, we need to open the file.

-   - Python provider `open()` function to open the file which takes 2 arguments : 1. filename 2. in which mode you want to open the file.
+   - Python provides `open()` function to open the file which takes 2 arguments : 1. filename 2. in which mode you want to open the file.

    ```python
    f = open('filename.txt','mode')